 OSFL understands that there are situations where members are facing financial hardship or have specific situations and/or needs that should be considered.
 Because of this, OSFL has created a Greek Fee Waiver Process.

 OSFL will consider requests for a Greek Fee waiver for members of the Greek community who demonstrate a significant financial need or other extenuating circumstances that may warrant a waiver.
-To be considered for a fee waiver, click the button below and complete the form.
-This form will be submitted to OSFL’s Fee Waiver Committee for consideration.
+Waivers are considered for the fall semester from September 1st until November 15th while waivers are considered for the spring semester from January 1st until February 1st.
+To be considered for a fee waiver, please come to this page between these dates to access and complete the form.
+This form would then be submitted to OSFL’s Fee Waiver Committee for consideration.